 A couple from Blackbird (the hamlet within the forest) testified that their boarder, Stephen Shaw, had come home drunk and confessed to them.
 Shaw also escaped the noose by confessing and naming the others.

 Despite all the yards of newspaper coverage, no one seemed to know much about these men.
 One history mentions the forest as a refuge for Irish immigrants – was Murphy a desperate refugee from the Great Famine?
 There seems to have been a long-time tavern in Blackbird run by a family named Murphy, that predated the potato famine years.
 Were any of the men disturbed veterans of the Mexican-American War?
-Added to my list of future research projects.

 Three Men.
 Four Hangings

 Eventually three of the men (Nicholas Murphy, Joseph Shelton, and Abraham Taylor) were convicted.
 Dressed in shrouds, with black caps on their heads, they were taken in a wagon from the Chestertown jail to a scaffold a mile out of town.
 There, in front of an audience of seven or eight thousand (“but not a white lady near,” according to one newspaper account), and hundreds of militiamen, they were hanged.

 Following addresses by clergymen, the attorneys “took an affectionate farewell of their clients”, according to the Brooklyn Daily Eagle account. ““I shall send this lock of hair to your mother,” said one of the lawyers; another handed a ten dollar note to a friend, to be given to the wife of one of the murderers.